wenhe-jia/TIVE/README.md

 pip3 install tidecv
 ```

+## Datasets

+The currently supported YouTube-VIS dataset. json file for YouTubeVIS-2021 `mini_train` and `minival` can be found in [YouTubeVIS-2021-minitrain/minival]()(need to be updated).
+To evaluate on other common VIS datasets, you need to convert your dataset's format same as YouTube-VIS.

 ## Get Started

-TIDE is meant as a drop-in replacement for the [YouTubeVIS Evaluation toolkit]([https://github.com/youtubevos/cocoapi]), get detailed evaluation results on YoutubeVIS-2021-minival subset:
+TIVE is meant as a drop-in replacement for the [YouTubeVIS Evaluation toolkit]([https://github.com/youtubevos/cocoapi]), get detailed evaluation results on YoutubeVIS-2021-minival subset:

 ```python
 from tivecv import TIVE